Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 **Caution**{: .label .color-red} *GPT* will still make mistakes and most likely miss arguments you might find especially important.
 Always edit, never copy.

 # Writing

+## Simplify

+`Simplify this text`

+`Explain this text to me as if I am [number] years old`

+This works in similar fashion as a summary.
+With the added benefit of *GPT* attempting to break down more complex explanations.
+Again, simply paste the text and add one command at the end.

+**Caution**{: .label .color-red} *GPT* may appear smart but isn‘t able to actually understand the writing.
+Edit accordingly and treat the model as you would everyone else‘s writing suggestions.

 ## Eloquence